 Will I need to put my money on the line?

 Each lender has different requirements for how much cash they will need to see in order to approve a borrower for a loan.
 This section will speak specifically to RFG’s cash requirements with regards to loan approval.
 You may find that you do not need as much cash as you think you do.

-RFG will lend up to 65% of the after repaired value (“ARV”) of the property for the purchase and rehab of the property.
-What this means, is if you are buying the property for $40,000.00, and it needs $25,000 in repairs, you will need $65,000.00 for purchase and rehab.
-If an appraiser finds that the ARV of the property is $100,000.00, and you are otherwise financially qualified for the loan, RFG would lend you up to $65,000.00 for the project, meaning you would not have to put any of your own cash into purchase or rehab.
+RFG will lend up to 70% of the after repaired value (“ARV”) of the property for the purchase and rehab of the property.
+This means that if you are buying the property for $40,000, and it needs $25,000 in repairs, you will need $65,000 for purchase and rehab.
+If an appraiser finds that the ARV of the property is $100,000, and you are otherwise financially qualified for the loan, RFG would lend you up to $65,000 for the project, meaning you would not have to put any of your own cash into purchase or rehab.